risk-first/website/docs/practices/Glossary-Of-Practices.md

 ### Automation

-Converting a manual [Process](../risks/Process-Risk) into an automatic, computer-controlled one.
+Converting a manual [Process](../risks/Process-Risk) into an automatic, machine-controlled one.

 See: